jscad/OpenJSCAD.org/README.md

 * [JSCAD Forum Community](https://jscad.xyz/forum)
 to discuss with other user and developers.

+a huge thanks and shoutout to [nodeBB](https://nodebb.org/) for hosting our (awesome) forum for free !
+Thanks a lot !

 ## Acknowledgements

 OpenJSCAD and its sub components are built upon great open source work, contribution & modules